CGB Medical Hours:

 - pelvic exams, including PAP and STI screening

-Dr Smithbower requests a referral letter, to include medication and past medical history to provide the best care possible.
+Dr Van Tol requests a referral letter, to include medication and past medical history to provide the best care possible.
 Patients will be contacted for an appointment.

 Despite relaxing of some provincial restrictions, masks and hand sanitizing continues to be required in medical facilities.

-We slowly increasing the number of patients seen in the office; we may ask you to talk to us on the phone or video before coming into the office.
 If you feel an office visit is most appropriate for your visit, discuss that with our front desk staff when you call to book your appointment.
-We also may ask you to come to the office if we feel your needs are best met in-person.
+We also may ask you to come to the office if we feel your needs are best met in-person, or you have not been seen in person for some time.

 Preparing For Your In-Person Medical Office Visit

-6. You MUST wear a mask in the office at all times.
-Please bring your own.
-If you do not have one, we can provide one for you.
-We have masks for you to use.
+- You MUST wear a mask in the office at all times.
+This includes in the examining rooms, while waiting for your care provider.
+Please bring your own mask, if you can.
+If you do not have one, we will provide one for you.

 We provide supportive care and help to empower our patients to maintain and improve their health through patient-centered and self-managed care.